eager-dev/eagerx/docs/guide/developer_guide/node/node.rst

 .. note::
   Mind the usage of the :func:`~eagerx.core.register.spec` decorator.
-  This specifies the ID of the :mod:`~eagerx.core.entities.Node`.
+  This specifies the ID of the :class:`~eagerx.core.entities.Node`.
   Also, mind the way the *window* is set.
   Here we specify that the window size is equal to the parameter *N*, which is the order of the filter.
   The syntax *$(config [parameter_name])* allows to use a parameter as variable for setting another parameter.